sonos/torch-to-nnef/examples/tts/pocket_tts/README.md

 End-to-end Pocket-TTS through tract: a single Rust binary takes text + a voice prompt and writes a 24 kHz WAV.
 No Python in the inference path.
+Runs at RTFx ≈2.5× on CPU and ≈3.3× on Metal GPU for the canonical "hello I am a text to speech voice" prompt.

 Pocket-TTS architecture: a `FlowLM` autoregressive transformer (text + voice prompt → continuous audio latents) followed by a `Mimi` neural codec decoder (latents → 24 kHz waveform).
-The PR exports four NNEF graphs and threads them together in Rust.
+This example exports four NNEF graphs and threads them together in Rust.

+## Status

+Working end-to-end demo.
+Known follow-ups (none blocking):

+- `flow_lm_init` traces at static `(T_TEXT, T_VOICE)` — different text
+  length needs a re-export.
+Tract symbol relations would lift this.
+- Bulk-mode Mimi decode (full utterance in one call), not the chunked pulse-mode streaming Mimi was designed for.
+- Three small wrappers around `pocket_tts` (`BulkSelfAttention`, `replace_streaming_with_stateless`, a SentencePiece stub for the mini conditioner) that should land upstream as `bulk_decode=True` / `tokenizer=None` kwargs.

 ## Quick start